Search

 Vocational Assessment

-Vocational Rehabilitation offered by Washington State Department of Labor & Industries in Seattle
+Vocational Rehabilitation offered at Washington State Department of Labor & Industries in Seattle

 Offers vocational rehabilitation services to qualified injured workers.
 Application must be obtained from hospital/doctor's office where treatment is first administered.
 Must be filed within one year from date of injury.